 … Read More ➡

 On May 26, Mackenzie Dworshak, former treasurer of Montana Teachers Local 6105, an affiliate of both the National Education Association and the American Federation of Teachers, was charged in an information count in Lewis and Clark County, Montana District Court with embezzling $5,461 from the Helena-based union.
 The charge follows a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards and the Helena Police Department.… Read More ➡

-On June 24, Jacqueline Askew, former bookkeeper for International Union of Painters and Allied Trades Council 35, was charged in an information count in U.S. District Court for the District of Massachusetts with embezzling $40,930 in funds from the Boston union.
+On May 22, Leo Ulibarri, former secretary-treasurer of Brotherhood of Maintenance of Way Employees Local Lodge 204, a Teamsters affiliate, was charged in an information count in Las Animas County, Colorado District Court with theft in an unspecified amount from the Pueblo union.
 The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡